Company secretary Chartered secretary

-Most company secretaries have a lot of business experience.
-Many new company secretaries also have a degree or professional qualifications in business, law, accountancy or public administration.
+You'll usually need a degree or professional qualification in business, law, accountancy or public administration.

-You would have a wide range of financial and legal management responsibilities, which would typically include:
+You'll have a range of financial and legal management responsibilities, which would usually include:

 - preparing annual company reports